trickstercache/trickster/docs/range_request.md

 If you know that your clients will be making Range requests (even if they are not Multipart), check to ensure the configured origin supports Multipart Range requests.
 Use `curl` to request any static object from the origin, for which you know the size, and include a Multipart Range request; like `curl -v -H 'Range: bytes=0-1, 3-4' 'http://example.com/object.js'`.
 If the origin returns `200 OK` and the entire object body, instead of `206 Partial Content` and a multipart body, enable Upstream Range Dearticulation to ensure optimal performance.

 This is important because a partial hit could result in multiple ranges being needed from the origin - even for a single-Range client request, depending upon what ranges are already in cache.
-If Upstream Range Dearticulation is disabled in this case, full objects could be uncessaritly returned from the Origin to Trickster, instead of small delta ranges, irrespective of the object's overall size.
+If Upstream Range Dearticulation is disabled in this case, full objects could be unnecessarily returned from the Origin to Trickster, instead of small delta ranges, irrespective of the object's overall size.
 This may or may not impact your use case.

 Rule of thumb: If the origin does not support Multipart requests, enable Upstream Range Dearticulation in Trickster to compensate.
 Conversely, if the origin does support Multipart requests, do not enable Upstream Range Dearticulation.

-### Disabling Multpart Ranges to Clients
+### Disabling Multipart Ranges to Clients

 One of the great benefits of using Upstream Range Dearticulation is that it transparently enables Multipart Range support for clients, when fronting any origin that already supports serving just a single Range.